vEnhance/web.evanchen.cc/input/mop.md

 </div>

-- The staff also provide **MOP homework** to work on before camp starts, mostly for fun and so people have something to talk about at airport.
+- The staff also provide **MOP homework** to work on before camp starts, mostly for fun and so people have something to talk about at airports.
   Here are recent homework problems:

 <div class="chooser list-chooser" markdown="block">